2017 Dundee City Council election: Composition

 Throughout the term of the previous council, there was minimal change in the composition of members.
 In January 2016, Craig Melville, who was an SNP councillor for Maryfield was suspended from the party, thereby taking the number of councillors the SNP had to 15.
 Melville later resigned as a councillor and a by-election took place which was won back by the SNP thus resulting in the SNP returning back to 16 seats for the remainder of the term.

 Retiring councillors

 Ahead of the election, seven councillors announced their retirement and would not stand for re-election, that included Bob Duncan who was Lord Provost and the council leader, Ken Guild.

 Results

-Overall

 Note: "Votes" are the first preference votes.
 The net gain/loss and percentage changes relate to the result of the previous Scottish local elections on 3 May 2012.
 This may differ from other published sources showing gain/loss relative to seats held at dissolution of Scotland's councils.